-You're wondering whether to shoot raw vs jpg.
+That's the simple and accurate answer, but which is better for your image sharpness, jpg or raw?
+There's more to the answer than just controlling sharpness.
 I'm going to tell you a story that will help you figure it out.
 It's worthwhile to read and it will help you decide whether you should shoot raw or jpg.

 Mike Moats, Macro Man From Michigan, entered the digital photography world in 2001, a time when memory cards were limited in size and were also very expensive.
-Being self-taught and not formally educated in photography, his opinion was not tainted by learning the personal biases of any pro photographer.
+Being self-taught and not formally educated in photography, his opinion was not tainted by learning the personal biases of professional photographers.
 He learned on his own.

 It was too expensive and too time consuming back then.
 But, what about now?
+Is this important to you?
 Now, memory cards are dirt cheap and have huge capacities for thousands of images.
 Computers are fast and powerful.
-Why not switch to raw?
+Should you consider switching and shoot raw?

 Mike shoots almost exclusively macro photography under lighting conditions he finds or helps create.
 He understands exposure, knows lighting and is not concerned about making a mistake with exposure.
 Also Mike feels perfect color balance is not vital in the arena of macro photography.